apresdev/apres-terraform/modules/aws/sns/README.md

 }
 ```

-and the stack is deployed to the AWS account 12345689012 in us-east-2, the SNS topic name will be `123456789012-systemtest-us-east-2-mytesttopic`
+the SNS topic name will be `SystemTest-mytesttopic`

 ### Enforced Best Practices